flowernal/Hangman/README.md

 ***Don't spam letters, the BOT could bug out.***

-If you can manage channel, I highly recommend to make a channel especially for this BOT and set there a timeout.
+If you have Manage Channels permission, I highly recommend to make a channel especially for this BOT and set there a timeout.

 # Authors